5Daydreams/5Daydreams.github.io/index.md

 ## Nelson Kiyoshi Kossuga

-I am a programmer with experience in Unity, C#, HLSL
+I am a programmer with interest in computer geometry, shaders, openGL and GPU-related topics.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I have a bit over three years of experience with Unity and C#.
+[Here is one of my solo projects](https://github.com/5Daydreams/SnakeGameAlgorithms), it is a snake game in 3D with flight movement.

 ### Markdown